vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 is seated on a red lotus and so on.
 Lalitāvrata-on M. śu.
 3rd; bath in a river at midday with

 sesame and āmalaka, worship Devi with flowers &c.; a copper vessel containing water, a piece of gold and aksatas should be placed before a brāhmaṇa who should sprinkle water from it on the performer with a mantra; the woman performer should donate the gold and drink water in which kuśas are dipped and pass night sleeping on the ground and con template Devi; on 2nd day honour brāhmaṇas and a woman whose husband is alive; this vrata is for a year, in each month of which twelve different names of Devī were to be employed in worship (such as īsānī in 1st, Lalitā in 8th and Gauri in 12th:) and in the 12 months she fasts on su.
 3rd and subsists on one of twelve things in order, viz. water made holy with kuśas, milk, ghee &c.; at end honour brāhmaṇa and his wife; she securos sons, beauty, health and freedom from widowhood; HV I. 418-421 (from Bhav.
 U. ).
 Agni (178.
 1-2) speaks of Lalitā-trtiyā and remarks that on Cai. śu.
-3 Gauri was married by Siva.
+3 Gauri was married by Śiva.
 Mat.
 60, 14-15 say the same and Mat.
 60. 11 says that Sati is called

 S